adityatripathi05/Universal-Authentication-Platform/SRS.md

 ## 1. Introduction

 ### 1.1 Purpose
-This Software Requirements Specification (SRS) document defines the functional and non-functional requirements for the Universal Authentication Platform (UAP).
-UAP is designed as a plug-and-play authentication microservice that seamlessly integrates with existing applications without requiring changes to their user management systems.
+This Software Requirements Specification (SRS) document outlines the functional and non-functional requirements for the Universal Authentication Platform (UAP).
+UAP is a lightweight, configuration-driven authentication microservice that integrates into existing application stacks.
+It requires minimal setup, focusing purely on authentication logic and leaving user management and business logic entirely to the host application.

 ### 1.2 Scope
-The UAP is a lightweight, configurable authentication microservice that connects to existing project databases or APIs to provide secure authentication services.
-The system focuses on authentication logic while leaving user management, role management, and business logic to the host application.
+UAP serves as a microservice-based authentication solution, designed to eliminate the need for developing custom authentication code.
+It connects to existing user data via database credentials or APIs and provides secure authentication services.
+The host application retains full ownership of user, role, and business management, with UAP concentrating solely on authentication.

 ### 1.3 Core Philosophy
-- **Zero Business Logic**: UAP handles only authentication, not user or role management
+- **Zero Business Logic**: UAP focuses exclusively on authentication, with zero responsibility for user, role, or business logic
-- **Seamless Integration**: Plug-and-play with existing project architectures
+- **Seamless Integration**: Provides configuration-driven integration with existing architectures
-- **Configuration-Driven**: Adapt to any project through configuration
+- **Minimal Prerequisites**: Hosts provide only database credentials or API endpoints
-- **Middleware Approach**: Additional security features as optional middleware layers
+- **Extensible via Middleware**: Supports optional security middleware (CAPTCHA, SMS verification, MFA) tailored to organizational needs

 ### 1.4 Definitions and Acronyms